mkanai/MAGENTApy/README.md

 ```

 ## Configuration
 Edit `config.yml`, or specify your own configuration by `--config myconfig.yml`.
+All parameters are compatible with the original MAGENTA.

 ## Requirements
 - numpy
 - scipy
 - pandas
+- pyyaml
+- click (to be replaced)

 ## Copyright